Baik Sou-linne: Early life

 Baik was born in 1982 in Incheon, South Korea.
 She majored in French at Yonsei University.
-She went to Sogang University for graduate school still but still had the desire to write, and started to practice writing after graduating.
+She graduated from Sogang University but still had the desire to write, and started to practice writing after that.
 She became a published author after being selected in the novel category of the 2010 Kyunghyang Shinmun Annual Spring Literary Contest.

 Career

 Baik began writing novellas with Lying Practice ("거짓말 연습") and published a collection of short story novels in her book Falling in Paul ("폴링 인 폴").
-She believes that she lacks as a writer because unlike many others who took all the steps to become a writer.
+She believes that she lacks skills as a writer because she is unlike many others who took all the steps to become a writer.